-Subsequent to the reference period, the Fund included norms-based evaluation, business activity-based exclusions and active ownership to attain the sustainable investment objective.
+The Fund included norms-based evaluation, business activity-based exclusions and active ownership to attain the sustainable investment objective.
 These are implemented on a continuous basis through ongoing compliance with and monitoring of the binding commitments outlined in the pre-contractual document.